Car Accident Attorneys Indianapolis, Indiana

 Manufacturers of car parts are obligated to make certain that their parts are safe to use.
 If a part is not safe, the manufacturer may be liable for an injury or death related to their unsafe part.

-Whether it is a bad tire, brakes, wheel bearings or other part, each of us has an obligation to keep from harming others.
+Whether it is a bad tire, brakes, wheel bearings, or another part, each of us has an obligation to keep from harming others.
 Unfortunately, trucking and busing companies have been found to be negligent for failing to maintain their vehicles.

 No matter how fast your car is going, if you are in an accident and your body goes from traveling at 50 MPH to 0 MPH in an instant any part of your body may be injured or damaged.
 Some injuries may be minor while others may change your life forever.
 Some of the most common car accident injuries are:

-Depending upon the part of the brain that is injured a TBI can lead to issues with use of limbs, speech, vision, memory, balance, motor skills, cognitive function or even death.
-TBI’s need to be evaluated and treated by a medical specialist.
+Depending upon the part of the brain that is injured a TBI can lead to issues with the use of limbs, speech, vision, memory, balance, motor skills, cognitive function, or even death.
+TBI needs to be evaluated and treated by a medical specialist.

 Spinal cord injuries:

 Car accidents may injury the spinal vertebrae, discs or the spinal cord and paralyze the muscles and nerves below the site of the injury.
 These types of injuries are among the most severe that can occur in a car accident.
 A spinal cord injury can lead to a loss of mobility, and/or a loss of feeling and bodily control.

 Broken bones are another common car accident injury.
 Some broken bone injuries are relatively simple, however, others are much more complex.
 Broken bones can lead to persistent pain, infection, injuries to internal organs, even reduced functionality of limbs.